particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
 On the Argon, Boron, B-Series SoM you cannot wake from HIBERNATE mode by time because the nRF52 RTC does not run in HIBERNATE mode.
 You can only wake by pin.
-The maximum duration is approximately 24 days in STOP mode.
-You can wake by time in ultra-low power (ULP) mode.
+The maximum wake by time duration is approximately 6213 days in STOP and ULP mode.

 On the Tracker SoM, even though it has an nRF52 processor, you can wake from HIBERNATE by time as it uses the AM1805 external watchdog/RTC to implement this feature.
 {{note op="end"}}